Return to top

 Dried fruits, nuts and sugar for pudding batter.

-Add Apple The Next Day: After the 24 hours is up, stir in the grated apple.
+Add Apple The Next Day: The next day, after the fruit has soaked for 24 hours, I stir in the grated apple to add extra sweetness and moisture.

 Dried fruits and nuts in a mixing bowl.

-Combine Wet Ingredients: In another large mixing bowl, whisk the melted coconut oil, molasses, aquafaba, and almond milk.
+Combine Wet Ingredients: In another large mixing bowl, I whisk together the melted coconut oil, molasses, aquafaba, and almond milk until well combined.

 Molasses combined with other wet ingredients in a mixing bowl.

-Mix: Add the remaining ingredients to the oil mixture, along with the soaked fruit (and the juices!).
-Mix until well combined.
+Mix: I add the remaining ingredients to the bowl with the oil mixture, then pour in the soaked fruit along with all the juices.
+I mix everything together until it’s well combined and evenly distributed.

 Dried fruit and nuts added to wet ingredients in mixing bowl.

-Grease Tin & Prepare Pudding Basin: Grease a pudding tin and cut a small piece of parchment paper to go in the top of the basin to keep the it from sticking.
-Transfer the pudding mixture into the prepared pan and seal it with the lid.
-If the tin doesn’t have a lid, make your own with a sheet of parchment paper and two sheets of foil.
-Secure the foil with baking twine.
+Grease Tin & Prepare Pudding Basin: I grease a pudding tin and cut a small piece of parchment paper to place on top of the pudding mixture to prevent sticking.
+Then, I transfer the pudding mixture into the prepared tin and seal it with the lid.
+If the tin doesn’t have a lid, I make one by covering it with a sheet of parchment paper and two layers of foil, securing it tightly with baking twine.

 Christmas pudding batter poured into a baking dish.

-Steam Pudding Batter: Place the pudding tin in the bottom of a large saucepan or stockpot, resting it on a trivet, small plate or saucers so it’s not touching the bottom of the pot.
-Add enough boiling water to reach halfway up the side of the tin and bring it to a gentle simmer.
-Place a lid top of the pudding basin and steam for 4 1/2 hours.
+Steam Pudding Batter: I place the pudding tin at the bottom of a large saucepan or stockpot, making sure it’s resting on a trivet, small plate, or saucers so it doesn’t touch the bottom of the pot.
+Then, I pour in enough boiling water to reach halfway up the sides of the tin and bring it to a gentle simmer.
+I cover the pot with a lid and let the pudding steam for 4 1/2 hours, checking occasionally to add more boiling water if needed.

 Pudding tin submerged in a large pot with boiling water.

-Remove Pudding: After the time is up, carefully remove the lid from the pot and remove this gluten free figgy pudding.
-Let it cool a bit before removing the lid.
+Remove Pudding: Once the steaming time is up, I carefully remove the lid from the pot and take out the gluten-free figgy pudding.
+I let it cool for a little while before removing the lid from the pudding tin.

 Christmas pudding cooking in a stock pot.